ec965/FdigSseg/README.md

 const uint8_t seg_pins[] = {21, 19, 18, 5, 17, 16, 4, 15}; // segments
 FdigSseg segdisp (digit_pin, seg_pins, COMMON_ANODE);
 ```

+## Multi Digit 7 Segment Display
+This library can be used with multiple 7 segment displays as long as all digit pins are defined and all segment pins are connected together.